armory/multiple-pipelines-plugin-releases/README.md

 - For rollback_onfailure or manual rollbacks to work you need to create a pipeline with the name rollbackOnFailure in the same application

 ### release notes
-- Version 1.0.2 only supports concurrent executions using Redis
+- Version 1.0.2 Only supports concurrent executions using Redis
-- Version 1.0.3 supports concurrent executions using SQL database
+- Version 1.0.3 Supports concurrent executions using SQL database
 - Version 1.0.4:
     - Breaking change don't use depends_on property
     - The plugin used to work in one task and had a loop to control the order of executions but this had a bug where the "main" task on previous versions restarted itself after 10 min
     - Now the plugin stage uses three tasks - the last task monitor child executions
+- Version 1.0.5: Fixes bug where failed evaluate expressions warnings were shown in the UI
+- Version 1.0.6:
+    - Prevent manual executions of rollbackOnFailure pipeline used by the plugin
+    - Filter the deploy manifest stages of child_pipeline to only retrieve on outputs supported types for rollout (Deployment/DaemonSet/StatefulSet)